Bienvenid@ a la nueva Web :: si estás registrado entra aquí

 The Valencia Buddhist Centre is part of an international Buddhist movement.
 Here is a little about us and some links in English.

-What is the Friends of the Western Buddhist Order (FWBO)?
+What is the Triratna Buddhist Community?

 London Buddhist Centre